KxSystems/docs/docs/cloud/aws/app-a-ebs.md

     across distinct instances. e.g. 10 nodes of `r4.4xlarge` is capable of reading 4300&nbsp;MB/sec.

-Kdb+ achieves or meets all of these advertised figures.
+kdb+ achieves or meets all of these advertised figures.
 So the EBS network bandwidth algorithms become the dominating factor in any final